 - Surgery: 16%

 Certification and Licensure

 Graduates of the PA program sit for the PA National Certifying Examination (PANCE) shortly after graduation.
 This examination is required for initial licensing/registration in all states.

 Through its extensive alumni and preceptor network, the Duke Physician Assistant Program is frequently notified of employment opportunities.
-The program maintains a Job Board of open PA positions across the country.
+The program shared job opportunities on the Student and Alumni LinkedIn group.